northbridge-sys/en-lsl-framework/README.md

 No need to stress over which delineator character to use when dumping a list to a string, just use `XiList_ToString`.
 Want to append the prim UUID and a special header to all of your linkset data pairs so they don't conflict with other scripts in the linkset?
 Put `#define XILSD_HEADER "myheader"` and `#define XILSD_ENABLE_UUID_HEADER` at the top of your script, include some event handlers, and use `XiLSD_Write` - Xi will even update all of your linkset data pairs automatically when the key changes.

 Thanks to the LSL preprocessor, these additional functions are always available to you while you script.
 For example, XiLog enables in-the-field debugging out-of-the-box.
-It lets you write:
+With Xi, just write:

 ```
-XiLog_TraceParams( "function", [ "x", "y" ], [ x, y ] );
+XiLog_TraceParams( "someFunction", [ "x", "y" ], [ x, y ] );
 XiLog( DEBUG, "Performing action..." );
 XiLog( INFO, "You have just called the function with values " + (string)x + " and " + (string)y + "." );
 if ( x ) XiLog( WARN, "Non-zero values of x are discouraged." );